infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Play.md

 * games with rules may act as a proxy for an adult scaffolding and guiding children’s learning, while also giving the child freedom and choice in their activity.

-## Summary of this section (for ease of reading)

-* When and how is play more effective than other contexts for learning?
-As outlined in the previous sections, there is evidence, among other things, that:
-	* physical play is linked to motor development, and some tentative evidence that it is linked to social development;
-	* unstructured breaks from cognitive tasks improve learning and attention, though it is unclear whether play leads to greater improvements in learning than simply taking a break and, for example, talking with friends;
-	* block play leads to improvements in spatial processing/mental rotation;
-	* construction play relates to language development, and this relationship may be strongest in infancy, with pretend play becoming more important for language as children enter toddlerhood;
-	* word-play and word-games relate to language development;
-	* pretend play relates to language development, and particularly narrative skills; • pretend play – and particularly fantasy-oriented pretence – may relate to learning-to-learn skills such as executive function and self-regulation.
-	* board games (particularly those with numbers and linear number sequences) lead to improvements in numeracy/mathematics ability;
-	* physical games with rules help children (and especially boys) adapt to formal schooling

 # Characteristics of Play in the context of Learning